BirenMer/CodePlot/README.md

 ### Currently Supports Python Lang.

 ### Docs:
 Currenlty the tool is desing to display the function names present in a file, create cluster of function for each files and also the navigation bar contains file names and when clicked it provides a dropdown of the functions present within.
+Provides with a CodePlot.html file.

 ### Upcoming Features:
 * Support for other languages like Go Lang, C++, Node Js, Etc.